 Orchard Group was born in New York City in 1948, and we have focused on establishing churches in urban areas ever since.

-This mission begs the question: Why focus on cities?
+This mission raises the question: Why focus on cities?

 First, because people matter to God.

 The highest concentrations of people in our world are found in cities.
 People are moving to cities at a record pace.
 In 1950, 30% of the world’s population was living in cities.
 By 2000, 50% of the world population was living in cities, and by 2050, it is estimated that 70% of the world population will be living in cities.
 We need churches growing where people are going.

 Second, we plant in cities because they are hubs of cultural influence.
 Art, media, law, government, banking, business – all of these areas that end up shaping our culture at large are disproportionally located in major cities.
 If we want the gospel to influence our culture, we need gospel-centered churches reaching and discipling people who shape culture.

 If the church is going to make a difference over the long-haul, then it must be present where people are and where culture is generated: in the word's cities.

 Finally, cities are comprised of people of widely different backgrounds – ethnic, linguistic, religious, cultural, and economic.
 While this presents challenges, it also provides a remarkable opportunity for a new church to exhibit the power of Jesus to bring diverse people groups together.
 At the same time, it fosters an incredible impact as those who are reached with the gospel in turn take the good news to their own culture, country, or community.

 Even in the first century AD, the strategy for sharing the gospel around the world was focused on cities.
 Churches were planted in cities and the gospel spread from the cities to the surrounding regions.
 (See Acts 14:21-28 for a multi-city church planting summary.)